hashicorp/vault/website/source/docs/config/index.html.md

   znode_owner = "ip:127.0.0.1"
  }
 ````
 The above allows access from localhost only - as this is the IP schema no auth_info is required since Zookeeper uses the address of the clients to do the ACL check.
-Zookeeper version 3.5.0 and above should support CIDR (which make much more sense).
+Zookeeper version 3.5.0 and above should support CIDR (which makes much more sense).

 #### Backend Reference: DynamoDB (Community-Supported)